rubenpazch/shooter-game/readme.md

     - Static enemies
     - shooter enemies
     - shooter enemies with fast movement
-  -Score system: every time the player is killed, the game calculate every result and shows on the game over view wich was the higher score.
+* Score system: every time the player is killed, the game calculate every result and shows on the game over view wich was the higher score.